 Top of the page

-Carpal tunnel syndrome is numbness, tingling, weakness, and other problems in your hand because of pressure on the median nerve in your wrist.
+Carpal tunnel syndrome is numbness, tingling, weakness, pain, and other problems in your hand that are caused by pressure on the median nerve in your wrist.

-The median nerve and several tendons run from your forearm to your hand through a small space in your wrist called the carpal tunnel.
-The median nerve controls movement and feeling in your thumb and first three fingers (not your little finger).
+The median nerve and several tendons run from your forearm to your hand.
+They pass through a small space in your wrist called the carpal tunnel.
+The median nerve controls movement and feeling in your thumb and first three fingers.
+It doesn't control movement of your little finger.

 Health Tools help you make wise health decisions or take action to improve your health.